SwiftGGTeam/the-swift-programming-language-in-chinese/CONTRIBUTING.md

 [forum]: https://forums.swift.org/c/development/swift-docc/80
 [tspl-style]: /Style.md

-## Creating a feature branch
+## Working on a feature branch

 If this is your first contribution, start by making a fork of the Git repository.

 In your fork,
-make a new branch off of `main`.
+make a new branch starting at `main` with a brief, descriptive name.
-Some suggested branch-naming practices include the following:

-- Include numbers like a GitHub issue or Swift Evolution proposal number, to make it easy to go back from the branch to that issue or SE proposal.
-  However, put the numbers at the end of the branch name, to avoid interfering with autocompletion.
-  You're more likely to remember the English word the branch name starts with than to remember the numbers.

-- Prefer underscores (`_`) between words instead of hyphens (`-`).
-  Many editing environments consider hyphens to be word separators, so using underscores makes makes it easier to select the branch name by double-clicking or another editor command to select a whole word.

-- Avoid overly long branch names.
-  You can usually describe what a branch is for in a few words.
-  Remember that a branch name doesn't need to stand alone: the commits on that branch help explain its purpose, and during review the pull request provides more context.

-Note that branch names are ephemeral:
+Branch names are ephemeral:
-When your branch is merged,
-the merge commit includes information like the name of the pull request and its number, but not the name of the merged branch or the name of the fork.
-Make sure the branch name isn't the only place you write a piece of information.
-For example,
-when you fix a GitHub issue,
-include a "Fixes" line in the description of your pull request.
+When a pull request is merged, the merge commit doesn’t include name of your feature branch.

-If you need to incorporate changes from `main` or resolve a merge conflict, merge that branch into your feature branch.
+If you need to incorporate changes from `main` or resolve a merge conflict, merge `main` into your feature branch.
 Before creating a pull request, you can instead rebase your feature branch onto `main` if you prefer, but don't rebase commits that are part of a pull request.